 - OR Math ADD for Power PC

-And obviously with a change in Operating System, the level and nature of O.S level calls will also change.
+And, with a change in Operating System, OS-level calls’ level and nature’ will also change.

-As a developer, I want my software program to work on all platforms available, to maximize my revenues.
-So I would have to buy separate compilers which convert my print f command into the native machine code.
+As a developer, I want my software program to work on all platforms to maximize my revenues.
+So I would have to buy separate compilers that convert my print f command into the native machine code.

-By using Java Virtual Machine, these problem can be solved.
+By using Java Virtual Machine, this problem can be solved.
 But how it works on different processors and O.S.
 Let’s understand this process step by step.

-Step 1) The code to display addition of two numbers is System.out.println(1+2), and saved as .java file
+Step 1) The code to display the addition of two numbers is System.out.println(1+2), and saved as a .java file.

 Step 2) Using the java compiler the code is converted into an intermediate code called the bytecode.
 The output is a .class file.

-In fact, while working on your PC or browsing the web whenever you see either of these icons be assured the java virtual machine is loaded in your RAM.
-But what makes java lucrative is that code once compiled can run not only on all PC platforms but also mobiles or other electronic gadgets supporting java
+While working on your PC or browsing the web, whenever you see either of these icons, be assured the java virtual machine is loaded into your RAM.
+But what makes Java lucrative is that code, once compiled, can run not only on all PC platforms but also on mobiles or other electronic gadgets supporting Java.

-Hence, java is a language as well as a platform (JVM)
+“Java is a programming language as well as a Platform”

 Like the C compiler, the Java compiler does not produce native executable code for a particular machine.
 Instead, Java produces a unique format called bytecode.
 It executes according to the rules laid out in the virtual machine specification.
 Therefore, Java is a platform-independent language.